miuim/php-jwt/README.md

   rejected;
 * Does NOT support encryption, encryption with the algorithms specified is a lost cause;
-* Verifies the `exp` payload field if present to make sure the token is not expired;
+* Verifies the `exp` and `nbf` payload field if present to make sure the token is valid.

 # Keys